shockscript/spec/src/types/record.md

 };
 ```

-> **Note**: Record types do not match with types structurally.
+> **Note**: Record types do not match with types structurally unlike in structural-type-first languages.
 They are simply structures the user may express inline.

 ## Version control